 Irish-born Walter Wilson (1874 – 1957), who built the car, was an engineer and inventor with an early interest in aviation that later gave way to all things automotive.
 The King's College Cambridge graduate initially focused his creative energy on attempting to develop an aero engine, until the tragic death of his friend and associate Percy Pilcher in a flying accident.
 After the accident Wilson started a business in London manufacturing Wilson-Pilcher cars, before moving to Newcastle-upon-Tyne in 1904, where this car was built.

-When the Admiralty began investigating armored fighting vehicles during the First World War, Wilson – then serving with the navy – was assigned to the experiments.
+When the Admiralty began investigating armoured fighting vehicles during the First World War, Wilson – then serving with the navy – was assigned to the experiments.
 His work with agricultural engineer William Tritton resulted in the creation of the first British tank, called "Little Willie", which ran for the first time in September 1915.
 Wilson's personal contributions (the all-round track and epicyclic gearing) allowed later versions to be operated by a single driver rather than four, as had previously been the case.

-Modeled in dark blue with black leather seating, this 12/16hp Wilson-Pilcher being sold by Bonhams was retained initially by the works and used as a fire-tender, before being renovated by company apprentices in the late 1940s and early 1950s.
+Modelled in dark blue with black leather seating, this 12/16hp Wilson-Pilcher being sold by Bonhams was retained initially by the works and used as a fire-tender, before being renovated by company apprentices in the late 1940s and early 1950s.
 It was later gifted to Mr Wilson's son, from where it passed through the family to the current owner.
 It has been displayed in a number of significant museums including The Tank Museum in Dorset and what is now the Coventry Transport Museum, and more recently cared for by the Rolls-Royce Heritage Trust.

-The car has taken part in the annual London to Brighton Veteran Car Run several times since its first outing in 1952, and features on the rear cover of the official event program of 1961.
+The car has taken part in the annual London to Brighton Veteran Car Run several times since its first outing in 1952, and features on the rear cover of the official event programme of 1961.

 Tim Schofield, Director of the Bonhams UK Motor Car department, said: "This rare car, one of the earliest successes of one of the most important engineers and inventors this country has ever seen, is a fantastic addition to our annual veteran car sale.